 Our research is editorially independent but we may earn a commission for purchases made through our links.

-While Florida boasts an array of world-famous theme park attractions, it is also home to an array of charming small-towns that are perfect for a weekend of escaping the hustle and bustle of everyday life.
-Kick back and relax and experience the quaint charm and slower pace of life that these small towns offer, where you can soak up the sunshine, explore the city’s rich history and shop for antique treasures.
-Immerse yourself in the friendly atmosphere and reconnect with nature at one of Florida’s coolest small cities that are perfect for a weekend getaway in the fall.
+While Florida boasts an array of world-famous theme park attractions, it is also home to a variety of charming small towns that are perfect for a weekend of escaping the hustle and bustle of everyday life.
+Kick back and relax and experience the quaint charm and slower pace of life these small towns offer, where you can soak up the sunshine, explore the city’s rich history and shop for antique treasures.
+Immerse yourself in the friendly atmosphere and reconnect with nature at one of Florida’s most incredible small cities that are perfect for a weekend getaway in the fall.

 YOU'RE ALL SET!